elissasoroj/shadie/proposal.md

 ## "Simulating Haploid-Diploid Evolution"

 ### Description of project goal:
 `shadie` will be a wrapper around the forward-in-time evolutionary simulation program [SLiM3](https://messerlab.org/slim/).
 It will accept a phylogeny from the user and generate equivalent population demography inside a script that can be fed directly into SLiM3.
 THe user will also be able to define a number of different parameters for the simulation and the program will prepare the slim script appropriately along with a dispatch script, which is necessary to run SLiM3 from the command line.
-The user will be able to run the SLiM simulation using the program.
-After the simulation is complete, the program will also provide a number of summary statistics and methods for inspecting the output of the simulation.
+The user will be able to run the SLiM simulation using a `shadie` command.
+After the simulation is complete, `shadie` will also provide a number of summary statistics and methods for inspecting the output of the simulation.

-The program is specifically designed to model the varied biphasic lifecycles in plants, allowing the user to explore the evolutionary consequences of different life histories.
+`shadie` is specifically designed to model the varied biphasic lifecycles in plants, allowing the user to explore the evolutionary consequences of different life histories.

 ### Description of the code: